Prag8855/aab/content/guides/permanent-residence.md

 When you go to your appointment, bring...[^7]

 - [ ] **The [required documents](#required-documents)**
-    Bring all your application documents, even if you already sent them online.[^47] In your appointment invitation, the *Ausländerbehörde* might ask for more documents.
+    Bring all your application documents, even if you already sent them online.[^47] In your appointment invitation, the *Ausländerbehörde* might ask for more documents.[^2]
 - [ ] **Your appointment confirmation**, printed
     You can't enter the *Ausländerbehörde* without it.
 They check at the door.
 You must print it.
 - [ ] **Passport photo** (35 × 45 mm)